maelswarm/pixt/README.md

 # pixt
 A cli text editor for on-the-go.

+## Feature Request

+If you want a new feature please open a issue on this repository.

 ## Hot Keys

 ### Browser Mode

 Ctrl-N : Creates an empty file in the current directory and enteres editing mode.

+##

 Use the arrow keys to navigate your directories.